ChristianKreuzberger/django-rest-imageupload-example/tutorial/step2.md

 MEDIA_ROOT = os.path.join(BASE_DIR, '..', 'uploaded_media')
 MEDIA_URL = '/media/'
 ```
-Please note that we have set the `MEDIA_ROOT` to be outside of the django root directory on purpose
+Please note that we have set the `MEDIA_ROOT` to something outside of the django root directory on purpose

 We can now proceed by creating the database migrations based on our new model: